f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

 complete the lab.
 Before continuing on to the next steps, (configuring alerts) take a few minutes to familarize yourself with your student environment.

 #.
-Either copy of double-click on the link entitled 'd_application_address'.
+Either copy of double-click on the link entitled *d_application_address*.
 This points to the Azure load balancer
    frontend address, (VIP).
 As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.
 Note; this solution does not make use of native cloud scaling mechanims.
 Rather, scaling decisions and actions are performed by the analytics provider, (Elastic "ELK" stack) and the ADPM system, (GitHub Actions)